Geometric G-functions and Atypicality: Height Bounds for Families over Curves

-Interpreting this dually via the action of (the Betti realization of) the group $\mathcal{M}_{s_{1}}^{\circ}$ on the local system $\mathbb{V}'^{*}$, one learns that the vector $\gamma_{1,s_{1}}^{*}$ lies inside a proper monodromy-invariant subspace.
-Since $\gamma_{1,s_{1}}^{*}$ is rational, this means that $\mathbb{V}'^{*}$ admits a non-trivial rational summand.
-Via a choice of polarizing form one knows that $\mathbb{V}'^{*}$ is abstractly isomorphic to $\mathbb{V}'$, hence $\mathbb{V}'$ also admits a non-trivial rational summand.
-Note that any summand of the underlying local system of $\mathbb{V}'$ is automatically a summand on the level of variations of Hodge structures as a consequence of the Theorem of the Fixed Part.
-This contradicts the assumed simplicity of $\mathbb{V}'$, so we conclude that no functional linear relations on the functions in $\mathcal{G}$ exist.

-\textbf{Relations in the non-vanishing case:} As $W$ is a CM Hodge structure, its endomorphism algebra is a field, hence has a primitive element $\varphi$.
-In particular, the characteristic polynomial $P$ of $\varphi$ is equal to its minimal polynomial, and this is true regardless of the cohomological realization of $\varphi$ chosen.
-Combining \autoref{charpolyrelversion} and \autoref{boundbyhodgenumber}, we obtain a linear algebraic relation $R$ on the dual coordinates of the restriction $\restr{\hat{\gamma}^{*}}{W_{\textrm{\'et}}}$ with respect to a basis of $W_{\textrm{dR}}$; note here that $W$ being a CM Hodge structure implies that it has more than one non-zero Hodge number.
-If one expresses this basis as a linear combination of the basis vectors $\omega_{1}, \hdots, \omega_{m}$, one then obtains a linear relation on the dual coordinates of $\hat{\gamma}^{*}$ in the basis $\omega_{1}, \hdots, \omega_{m}$.
+We now consider the case where $\restr{\hat{\gamma}^{*}_{\xi}}{W_{\textrm{\'et}}}$ is non-vanishing.
+As $W$ is a CM Hodge structure, its endomorphism algebra is a number field of degree $\dim W$, and has a primitive element $\varphi$.
+The characteristic polynomial $P$ of $\varphi$ has degree $\dim W$, as does its minimal polynomial (since $\varphi$ is a primitive element for a degree $\dim W$ field extension), and this is true regardless of the cohomological realization of $\varphi$ chosen.
+Applying \autoref{charpolyrelversion} and \autoref{boundbyhodgenumber}, we obtain, as a factor of the relation produced by \autoref{charpolyrelversion}, a linear algebraic relation $R$ on the dual coordinates of the restriction $\restr{\hat{\gamma}_{\xi}^{*}}{W_{\textrm{\'et}}}$ with respect to a basis of $W_{\textrm{dR}}$; note here that $W$ being a CM Hodge structure implies that it has more than one non-zero Hodge number, which combined with the characteristic polynomial of $\varphi$ having degree $\dim W$ puts us in \autoref{relprodsit}.
+If one expresses this basis as a linear combination of the basis vectors $\omega_{1,\xi}, \hdots, \omega_{m,\xi}$, one then obtains a linear relation on the dual coordinates of $\hat{\gamma}^{*}_{\xi}$ in the basis $\omega_{1}, \hdots, \omega_{m}$.
 This relation is defined over $K F L$, where $F$ is the splitting field of $P$ and $L$ is the field of definition of the de Rham realization of $\pi$.
-Moreover if one includes all factors of the relation given to us by the statement of \autoref{charpolyrelversion}, the resulting relation is defined over $K L$ and holds at all finite places as it depends only on the de Rham coordinates of $\varphi$.
+If one includes all factors of the relation given to us by the statement of \autoref{charpolyrelversion}, the resulting relation is defined over $K L$ and holds at all finite places as it depends only on the de Rham coordinates of $\varphi$.